sytelus/nanuGPT/README.md

 ## How to Use

+### Synthetic Arithmatic Dataset

-As an example, you can reproduce [Grokking](https://arxiv.org/abs/2201.02177) phenomenon in just 10 minutes of training on a single RTX 3080.
+You can reproduce [Grokking](https://arxiv.org/abs/2201.02177) phenomenon in just 10 minutes of training on a single RTX 3080.
 Here, we train a tiny transformer that can learn to compute a simple math expression reaching train and eventually val loss of ~0.
 Synthetic dataset is generated and tokenized on the fly.
 To try this, run:

 ```python
 python nanugpt/train.py configs/grokking/prime223.yaml
 ```

+### TinyShakespear Dataset

 You can also train a language model using all the works of Shakespear as data in 5 minutes on single RTX 3080 just like in original NanoGPT using this: